michalmonday/RFID-cloner/rfidCloner 2/README.md

 | D2 | SCL |
 | 3.3V | VCC |
 | GND | GND |
+I didn't do it but in general it is good idea (e.g. for reliability) to connect SDA and SCL pins through 10K resistors to 3.3V.

 | NodeMCU | Parts | Battery |
 | --- | --- | --- |